 It looks like our kids will be spending a lot of time on computer screens for school which is not great for their eyes.
-I’m going to give you some tips to share with your children (helpful for you moms as well) that will lessen eye strain:
+Be sure to schedule back to school eye exams to ensure eye strain is not causing permanent damage.
+However, I’m going to give you some tips to share with your children (helpful for you moms as well) that will lessen eye strain:

 The screen should be as far away as possible.
 Arm’s length or beyond is a good general rule.
 The height of the screen should be at or slightly below eye level (not above).